Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 4 2024 15: 34

-Neither a bridge, nor a tunnel, nor a pontoon bridge is needed, the justification for this is the population of Kamchatka.
-Calculating how many investments per resident is prohibitive and will never pay off.
-There are quite a lot of necessary large bridges in the Russian Federation.
-Regular railway ferry service is optimal for Kamchatka.
-Having built an additional four or five large ferries, if necessary, they will sail along the entire Pacific coast, from Magadan to Vladivostok.
-As one famous leader said: “The economy should be economical.”
+Neither a bridge, nor a tunnel, nor a pontoon bridge are needed, the justification for this is the population of Kamchatka.
+Calculating how much investment per inhabitant is prohibitive and will never pay off.
+There are many necessary large bridges in the Russian Federation.
+For Kamchatka, a regular rail ferry service is optimal.
+Having built an additional four or five large ferries, if necessary, they will go along the entire Pacific coast, from Magadan to Vladivostok.
+As one famous leader said: "The economy must be economical."

 1. -3